tezos-checker/checker/docs/spec/liquidation-auction.rst

 However, it is likely that in this process the slices will not add up to the exact amount.
-In this case, we take the liquidation_slice causing the overload, split it into two, and push the halves to end of the prefix and in front of the ``queued_slices``.
+In this case, we take the liquidation_slice causing the overload, split it into two, and push the halves to the end of the new auction and in front of the ``queued_slices``.

 -  NOTE: This splitting process has to be efficient, since a single auction likely consists of many small slices.
 So it needs to be done